How do I manage and use coupons?

 Print Credit: This functions just like a gift card for a single customer.
 If a customer does not use it up in an order, the balance will remain to use on future orders.
 You can optionally set a start and end date for its use.

 Free Shipping: This grants free standard shipping to your customer, or free airmail shipping if the order is international.
 If the customer opts for faster shipping at checkout, then an amount equal to standard shipping will be taken off the shipping total.
+(Standard shipping is usually 6–10 business days; however, some orders do not qualify for this shipping type and will instead default to the 3–5 business days option.
+In this case, an amount equal to standard shipping will be taken off the shipping total.)

 You can set these coupons in any of our 10 currency choices.
+Note that all start and end dates are set to follow Pacific time, not your local time.

 How Do They Work?